Pycord-Development/pycord/docs/api.rst

     :param event: The name of the event that raised the exception.
     :type event: :class:`str`
+    :param error: The error that was raised.
+    :type error: :class:`Exception` derived

     :param args: The positional arguments for the event that raised the exception.
-    :param kwargs: The keyword arguments for the event that raised the exception.

 .. function:: on_socket_event_type(event_type)